Philippe CoutinhoBrazilian Footballer

-Luiz Felip Scolari controversially omitted Coutinho from his Brazil squad for the 2014 World Cup.
+Luiz Felipe Scolari controversially omitted Coutinho from his Brazil squad for the 2014 World Cup.

-His successor Dunga reintegrated the Liverpool No10 back into the national team set-up following their disastrous World Cup.
+However, his successor Dunga reintegrated the playmaker back into the national team set-up following their disastrous World Cup campaign.

-Coutinho’s first Brazil goal came in a 2-0 win against Mexico in 2015.
+Coutinho’s first senior Brazil goal came in a 2-0 win against Mexico in 2015.

-He netted in Brazil’s 3-0 win against Paraguay in March 2017 to book their place in the 2018 World Cup in Russia.
+He netted in Brazil’s 3-0 win against Paraguay in March 2017 as they booked their place in the 2018 World Cup in Russia.

-• Coutinho’s idol growing up was Barcelona and Brazil legend Ronaldinho.
+• Coutinho’s idol growing up was FC Barcelona and Brazil legend Ronaldinho.

 • The South American midfielder is a devout Christian.

-• Born on June 12, Coutinho shares a birthday with two former Liverpool players.
-The late Tom Gracie represented the Reds from 1912 to 1914, while more recently Antonio Barragan made a single appearance for the club before returning to Spain.
+• Born on June 12, Coutinho shares a birthday with two former Liverpool FC players: The late Tom Gracie represented the Reds from 1912 to 1914, while more recently Antonio Barragan made a single appearance for the club before returning to Spain.